“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

 3. Ego-Centric Animal Shelters.

 Where I live, in Northeast Pennsylvania, there are two animal shelters within close proximity, and like Charles Dicken’s ‘A Tale of Two Cities’, “It was the best of times, it was the worst of times”.
 One shelter is run smoothly, efficiently, and most importantly, compassionately.
 They put the needs of their animal guests first, and the egos of the staff and management last.
-They are True Friends to the animals.

 The other one has been riddled with problems.
 It is run by leadership that has, at times, put control over compassion and procedure over purpose.